How to File Emergency Tree Removal Insurance Claim and Storm Damage?

 Do Homeowners Need To Obtain Multiple Estimates Before Hiring A Tree Service To Respond To A Tree Emergency?

-No. In fact, the homeowner is required to take reasonable measures to keep both people and property safe and waiting for multiple estimates could put the homeowner is a dangerous situation or cause further property damage.
+No. In fact, the homeowner is required to take reasonable measures to keep both people and property safe and waiting for multiple estimates could put the homeowner in a dangerous situation or cause further property damage.

 Is Stump Griding Covered?